open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 Additionally `net.peer.port` from the [network attributes][] is recommended.
 Furthermore, it is strongly recommended to add the [`net.transport`][] attribute and follow its guidelines, especially for in-process queueing systems (like [Hangfire][], for example).
-`messaging.service` refers to the logical name of the external broker or messaging system where a message was sent to, or received from.
-In an environment such as Kubernetes, it would be the Kubernetes Service Name.
 These attributes should be set to the broker to which the message is sent/from which it is received.

 [network attributes]: span-general.md#general-network-connection-attributes